mitre/docs-mitre-inspec/templates/baseline_readme.md

 * reference_2

 ## License
-This is licensed under the [Apache 2.0](https://github.com/mitre/project/blob/master/LICENSE.md) license.
+This is licensed under the Apache 2.0 license excepted as noted in [LICENSE.MD](https://github.com/mitre/project/blob/master/LICENSE.md).

 ### NOTICE